MathieuGood/react-mathieubon-website/README.md

  ## Description

-This is my personal website, it is a React application that uses TypeScript.
-It is a simple website that showcases my projects and my resume.
+Personal website to showcase my portfolio.
+Built with React and TypeScript.